 Best Pedometer with GPS

-The Forerunner 45 sports a large, color, digital display.
-From here, you’ll track important fitness information like distance traveled, heart rate, pace, and goals.
+The Forerunner 55 sports a large color digital display.
+From there, you can track important fitness information like distance traveled, heart rate, pace, and goals.

 When using the Garmin Coach Adaptive application, you get a personalized fitness coach, directly from your wrist.

-The Forerunner 45 has safety features built into the device.
-With incident detection, an emergency alert is sentdirectly to your contacts.
+The Forerunner 55 has safety features built into the device.
+With incident detection, an emergency alert is sent directly to your contacts.

-You control the watch’s actions using buttons along the perimeter of the face.
+The watch’s actions are controlled with buttons along the perimeter of the face.
 I would have liked it if the display had touch capabilities, but the buttons serve their purpose well.

 - Lots of features